Costa Rica Study Abroad Program at Universidad Nacional

 Social History of Costa Rica (3 U.S. semester credit hours) This optional class introduces IFSA-Butler students to Costa Rica's dynamic social history.
 Starting in the pre-Columbian era, this course guides students through major historical events which helped shape Costa Rica into the peaceful country it is today.

-Ecological Richness of Costa Rica: Threats, Challenges and Perspectives (3 U.S. semester credit hours) Due to its location in the tropical zone, Costa Rica hosts one of the largest diversity of species and ecosystems in comparison with other tropical regions in the world.
+Ecology and Sustainable Development in Costa Rica (3 U.S. semester credit hours) Due to its location in the tropical zone, Costa Rica hosts one of the largest diversity of species and ecosystems in comparison with other tropical regions in the world.
 Over 25% of Costa Rica’s territory is under a category of protection, thanks to private reserves dedicated to ecotourism and research.
 This course is designed to help IFSA-Butler students acquire a basic ecological understanding of Costa Rica’s rich diversity of species populations, communities and landscapes, from tropical natural forests to aquatic resources, taking into consideration the impact of human activity.
 Classroom lectures and discussion are enhanced by practical hands-on experience through two required field trips where students volunteer to support municipal and community groups that are developing ecotourism initiatives.

 What is the Universidad Nacional like?